 You will work the intern shift Monday through Friday.
-When one AI is scheduled during a block, the AI will be assigned to the “Green Team” (Pods G, A, F) and be supervised by the Day Resident.
-When 2 AIs are present, someone will be assigned to the Blue Team (Pods B, E, D) and supervised by the Neonatal Fellow, as well as the Day Resident.
+When one AI is scheduled during a block, the AI will be assigned to the “Green Team” (Pods A, B and C) and be supervised by the day resident.
+When 2 AIs are present, someone will be assigned to the Blue Team (Pods D, E and F) and supervised by a resident and neonatal fellow.
 Generally the AI follows 2 to 3 patients in the NICU; this number will be individualized.

 Your role will be similar to that of the intern.
 This includes writing admission and daily progress notes.
 You will assume responsibility for the daily assessment and management plan for your patients, as well as daily communication with families.
 You will also attend deliveries with supervision by a resident or NNP.
 Typically you will see your patient along with an intern and/or resident.
 Discuss all orders with the intern, resident and/or fellow.
 Write daily progress notes on your patients with signature by your intern or resident.
 You will be expected to follow patients, present on rounds, sign-out your patients to the on-call resident or NNP prior to leaving for the day.
 Check-in with your resident or fellow to review plans for your patients before you leave.